Shūjin e no Pert-em-Hru: Development

-Makoto Yaotani cites Corpse Party as a direct motivation to make Shūjin e no Pert-em-Hru, since it exceeded the boundaries of "what commercial games could not do" at the time, especially the depictions of splatter gore.
+Makoto Yaotani cited Corpse Party as a direct motivation to make Shūjin e no Pert-em-Hru, since it exceeded the boundaries of "what commercial games could not do" at the time, especially the depictions of splatter gore.
 Yaotani also drew inspiration from Indiana Jones, Sherlock Holmes, Father Brown, and the works of Junji Ito for the adventure, mystery-solving, and horror elements of the game.

-Yaotani considers working around the limitations of game creation as an enjoyment, which was why he thought creating games on RPG Maker interesting.
+Yaotani considers working around the limitations of game creation as an enjoyment, which was why he thought creating games in RPG Maker would be interesting.
 Since RPG Maker Dante 98 II only supports 16-bit colours, Shūjin e no Pert-em-Hru was set inside a dark pyramid so the colour palette could be narrowed.
 The skills menu of Dante 98 II, originally designed for in-battle commands like in typical RPGs, was adapted to contain the "action commands" from which the player can choose to use as the story progresses.

 Reception

 In August 1998, the game was given the Platinum Award for the "Internet Contest Park" monthly contest held by ASCII.
 The prize was ¥150,000, and Shūjin e no Pert-em-Hru became the only game to receive the Platinum Award for that contest — which ran monthly from July 1998 to June 2002.
-The judges for that award praised the game for its original gameplay, its detailed graphics, its suspenseful plot and its intricate characterization.
+The award's judges praised the game for its original gameplay, its detailed graphics, its suspenseful plot and its intricate characterization.
 The game also ranked fourth in the annual popularity poll in 1998, and ninth on the popularity poll for all years, both for "Internet Contest Park".

 Shūjin e no Pert-em-Hru also won the Third Ascii Entertainment Software Contest in the "Ascii Maker Product" category, giving its creator ¥1,000,000 as prize.
 The game was then covered in magazines like Tech Win and Nikkei Click.

+Remaining largely unknown in the west, in 2014, fan translation group Memories of Fear released an English translation of the game.
+Hardcore Gaming 101's Luca Pane praised the game's atmosphere, characterization, gameplay and spritework.
+Destructoid's Andrea Gonzalez said the game "holds up well for its age" and called it a "gem emerged from the sands that buried it".
+Game Rant's Ritwik Mitra also stated it was "one of the most underrated and chilling horror games that more players should check out".